MSaideman/Event-Listener-App/README.md

 ## Questions

-If you have any questions about this repo, feel free to contact me at mbsaideman@gmail.com, oscarif04@gmail.com, and oliv.code999@gmail.com.
-You can find more of my work at [MSaideman](github.com/Msaideman), [oscarif04](github.com/oscarif04), [oliversh99](github.com/oliversh99).
+If you have any questions about this repo, feel free to contact any of our tema members at mbsaideman@gmail.com, oscarif04@gmail.com, and oliv.code999@gmail.com.
+You can find more of our work at [MSaideman](github.com/Msaideman), [oscarif04](github.com/oscarif04), [oliversh99](github.com/oliversh99).